amaank404/denver-api/README.md

 ## What's New
 ### 3.0.0b (the upcoming stable release)
+* removed `pyelib` because I realised how useless it it.
+* added documentation for major part of codebase
 * added `denverapi.tools.cryptify` to encrypt files and decrypt files
 * added `encryption` to encrypt and decrypt data
 * removed `cpic` due to complexity and incompatibility with existing modules.